 Luckily, after a period of analysis and considerations, the whole system began to be understood and supported by the country and by national businesses.
 The phone boxes received much attention: the general aim was to expand their functions, discover new particularities and techniques, spreading them in the fastest possible way along the peninsula.
 Even remote places, that had been living isolated from the developing society for years, were given the possibility of a phone connection thanks to the installation of a modest cabin in the village.

 The 70’s of the last century were the years in which the phone box in Italy finally flourished.
 The new company “SIP” undertook an exciting campaign: in just 10 years the phone box in our peninsula grew from 2.000 to 33.500.
 The classical phone box in Italy distinguished from the foreigners for their shape and colour.
-In Italy most of them were yellow, and inside them there were two main objects: the phone and a special box that changed coins into specific tokens that could be inserted.
+In Italy, most of them were yellow, and inside them there were two main objects: the phone and a special box that changed coins into specific tokens that could be inserted.

 In those times, some technical aspects radically changed: in 1976 was for the first time experimented with the usage of a magnetic prepaid card.
 Having a card to use was largely easier than putting coins or tokens every minute during a call.
 The function of the prepaid card was smarter, as everything was done automatically by an internal calculator that scaled down credit until the end of the call or the end of the cash charge.
 At the same time, also the phones inside cabins were developed, the first U+I was replaced by the new orange Rotor or by the G+M , two more modern prototypes that worked better.